 - Increased blood pressure, heart rate, and body temperature

 Treatment for Cocaine Addiction in Lancaster, CA and Las Vegas, NV

 When you’re ready to break free from cocaine addiction, Cycles of Change Recovery Services is here to help you.
 Depending on how long and how much you used, your withdrawal symptoms may vary in severity.
-While unassisted cocaine withdrawal isn’t usually life-threatening, it can lead to higher rates of relapse or overdose.
+While unassisted cocaine withdrawal isn’t usually life-threatening, it can lead to higher relapse rates or overdose.
 Our compassionate team genuinely cares about your recovery, and we will do everything we can to reduce your pain and discomfort during the detoxification process.

-With our residential rehabilitation programs in Palmdale, California and Las Vegas, Nevada, you can recover in comfort.
+With our residential rehabilitation programs in Palmdale, California, and Las Vegas, Nevada, you can recover in comfort.
 You’ll receive the tools you need for continued success, so you can keep making positive lifestyle changes.
 Take the first step on this recovery journey and talk to one of our addiction experts today.